ikerua/Software_Development/README.md

 1. **Download the dataset**

-   - Obtain the dataset required for the project.
+   - Obtain the dataset required for the project.[Kaggle Dataset](https://www.kaggle.com/datasets/prokshitha/home-value-insights)
    - Place it inside the following directory:
      ```bash
-     images/raw/
+     data/raw/
      ```

 2. **Install dependencies**

-   - From the project’s root directory, open a terminal and run:
+   - From the project's root directory, open a terminal and run:
      ```bash
      uv sync
      ```